Reserve a room or suite at almost any hotel in Paris - or, for that matter, anywhere in France - and you'll see stars.

 With views of the Eiffel Tower from the private terraces of some of the rooms and suites, personalized service, and an excellent on-site restaurant serving lunch and dinner, this hotel epitomizes sophisticated 5-star luxury and comfort in an ideal location.

 Palace Hotels ★★★★★ +

-Palace hotels are a special category of high-end 5-star hotels.
+Palace hotels are a special category of high-end five-star hotels.

 This coveted designation is awarded to a small number of establishments with exceptional facilities (look for swimming pools, spas, roof-top terraces, gourmet Michelin-starred restaurants), amenities, and services.
 They must represent the highest standards of French hospitality and culture.

-Only eight Paris hotels have been selected for Palace status: Le Bristol, Le Meurice, Le Park Hyatt Vendôme, Plaza Athénée, Shangri-La, Mandarin Oriental, and Le Royal Monceau Raffles.
+Only 11 Paris hotels have been selected for Palace status: Le Bristol, Four Seasons George V, Le Meurice, Le Réserve Paris, Le Park Hyatt Vendôme, Le Plaza Athénée, Shangri-La, Mandarin Oriental, L'Hotel de Crillon, The Peninsula, and Le Royal Monceau Raffles.

 Palace Hotel Example: Shangri-La Hotel - 16th Arrondissement

 Luxury Palace Shangri-La's large, lavish 101 guestrooms and suites offer Eiffel Tower and sweeping Paris views from private terraces.
 With 3 restaurants, a renowned spa complete with large indoor swimming pool, and every service and amenity you can imagine, this special hotel deserves its special Palace designation.